WalleNet/QuickLaunch/README.md

 QuickLaunch (6.0.0) by WalleNet
 All Rights Reserved

-*All steps not marked '(OPTIONAL)' are crucial to the function of the program and should not be omitted.
+_All steps not marked '(OPTIONAL)' are crucial to the function of the program and should not be omitted._
-**To see all available features, see 'FEATURES.txt' in main directory.

 ## Required Modules (Installable via PIP or PIP3)
 PROGRAM WILL NOT RUN WITHOUT THE FOLLOWING MODULES: